 THOMAS, born c.
 1655 in York county; married Katherine Hubard, daughter of John Hubard and Katherine Hubard.27

 Martha, according to Cabell, married John Collier and died without issue.
-However, the Collier family bible noted above records that John Collier married Elizabeth Ballard, daughter of Colonel Thomas Ballard, and died without issue.
+However, the Collier Family Bible noted above records that John Collier married Elizabeth Ballard, daughter of Colonel Thomas Ballard, and died without issue.
+What became of Martha Ballard is not known to this compiler.

 WILLIAM, married Elizabeth _______.